codesandbox/sandpack/sandpack-client/README.md

     dependencies: {
       uuid: 'latest',
     },
-  } /* We support a third parameter for advanced options, you can find more info in the bottom */ );
+  } /* We support a third parameter for advanced options, you can find more info below */ );

 // When you make a change you can just run `updatePreview`, we'll automatically discover
-// which files have changed and hot reload them. manager.updatePreview({
+// which files have changed and hot reload them. client.updatePreview({
   files: {
     '/index.js': {
       code: `console.log('New Text!')`,